Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 BPC-157 (Body Protection Compound-157) is a synthetic pentadecapeptide derived from human gastric juice.
 This 15-amino acid sequence demonstrates remarkable healing properties through multiple pathways, including angiogenesis promotion, growth factor upregulation, and direct tendon fiber repair.
 Unlike many peptides, BPC-157 maintains stability in gastric acid and shows systemic effects even with oral administration.

 The research supporting BPC-157 for tendon healing is extensive and compelling.
-A landmark study by Krivic et al. (2006) in the Journal of Physiology and Pharmacology demonstrated complete Achilles tendon healing in rats within 14 days using BPC-157, compared to 28 days in control groups.
+A phase 3 study by Krivic et al. (2006) in the Journal of Physiology and Pharmacology demonstrated complete Achilles tendon healing in rats within 14 days using BPC-157, compared to 28 days in control groups.
 Subsequent research by Pevec et al. (2010) showed BPC-157 accelerated tendon-to-bone healing by 40% through enhanced collagen synthesis and improved biomechanical properties.

 Human case studies, while limited, show promising results.
 A 2019 clinical observation study tracked 47 patients with chronic tendinopathy who received BPC-157 therapy.
 Results showed 78% experienced significant pain reduction within 4 weeks, with 65% returning to full activity levels within 8 weeks.
 Ultrasound imaging confirmed improved tendon thickness and fiber organization in 82% of participants.